Does anyone else think that birthdays are overrated?

 I’ve been thinking, trying to remember at what point in my life birthdays changed from being one of the best days of the year to one of the worst.

-Today, like any other birthday (at least for a while now) started abruptly and I knew within the first 10 minutes it was going to be like any other birthday.
-Woken before 7am with the demands of my 3 year old “where is this?”, “I can’t find that”, “I am hungry” , “mum, mum, mum…”
+Today, like any other birthday (at least for a while now) started abruptly.
+I knew within the first 10 minutes it was going to be like any other birthday.
+Woken before 7am with the demands of my 3 year old… “where is this?”, “I can’t find that”, “I am hungry” , “mum, mum, mum…”

 And so the dreaded day started.
-The morning continues with a whirlwind of noise and mess and by 9am I am sitting at the dining room table, looking around at a house that looks like a tornado has just whirled through it and I think to myself “I just cant do this…”
+The morning continues with a whirlwind of noise and mess.
+By 9am I am sitting at the dining room table, looking around at a house that looks like a tornado has just whirled through it and I think to myself “I just cant do this…”

 My husband decided my one day about me should be filled with what he thinks I need, brunch with him & my 3 year old followed by a massage.
 You may think that would be lovely but when you and your husband work from home and have spent literally every day together for the last 2 years, it’s not exciting.
 Nor is spending another day entertaining your 3 year old who has not been to preschool in over 2.5 weeks due to severe asthma.
 The type that keeps him up all night coughing to the point of vomiting.
 The type that causes wheezing, laboured breathing and can result in yet another hospital visit.